People know their ears are waxy when they squelch, are itchy, become blocked, leak wax or feel gluggy.

 Glue ear is a term used when thick fluid is trapped behind the eardrum.
 This results in hearing loss and can lead to delayed learning and language development in children.

-If your hearing changes, it is important that you have a hearing test - whether this is sudden or over time.
+If your hearing changes, whether it is sudden or over time, it is important that you have a hearing test.
 It could be as simple as wax blockage or it could be more urgent.

 Sometimes people experience a fullness in their ear which feels like their head is full of cotton wool.
 Sometimes it is because their ears won't 'pop' properly or it could be more urgent.